kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 - use testing data to verify the model's predictive performance,
 - using cross-validation tools (we will see this topic later on).

-We will see later on that :math:`R^2` can be arbitrarily increased by adding terms to the linear model, as we will see in the section on :ref:`multiple linear regression (MLR) <LS-multiple-X-MLR>`.
+We will see later on that :math:`R^2` can be arbitrarily increased by adding terms to the linear model, as we will see in the section on :ref:`multiple linear regression (MLR) <LS_multiple_X_MLR>`.
 So sometimes you will see the adjusted :math:`R^2` used to account for the :math:`k` terms used in the model:

 .. math::